Prey//IV: Recording

-The album was produced by Jupiter Keyes, formerly of the noise rock band Health, and who also helped produced Alice Glass's self-titled EP.
+The album was produced by Jupiter Keyes, formerly of the noise rock band Health, and who also helped produce Alice Glass's self-titled EP.
 "I've always loved Jupiter's production.
 He has an ability to make sounds sound really sad," she told Dork.
 "I definitely like sad music, but I don't listen to it all the time.
 I like to dance when I'm sad."
 The duo worked on the songs together in their basement, which is listed in the album credits as "Misery Labs".

 Glass had written hundreds of songs since 2015, but only begun to narrow it down and begin recording the album in 2018.
 Most of the album was written prior to her therapist getting her started on medication for depression and anxiety in 2021.
 "It was a really dark time", Glass reflected to The Sydney Morning Herald.
 "I was numb and catatonic, going through the motions and routines, figuring out why everything was so f---ed up, and [understanding] that it wasn't my fault was a huge step."
 Glass intends to release more of the music she and Keyes have recorded in the future.
 "I'm just going to open the floodgates, honestly, because we [Keyes and I] have so many songs."